ASFHyP3/hyp3-docs/docs/using/quota.md

 !!! attention
-    Due to the increasing popularity of On Demand processing, and in order to continue providing this service at no cost to users, **beginning October 2021, processing quotas will be 250 jobs per user per month.**
+    Due to the increasing popularity of On Demand processing, and in order to continue providing this service at no cost to users, **beginning October 2021, processing quotas will be set to 250 jobs per user per month.**

     If this change impacts your current workflows, or doesn't meet your needs, please let us know!